-Add resources like documents, data, and other content to your automation workflows.
+Add resources like documents, data, and other content to your workflow workflows.
 Here’s what you need to know:

 The Basics

-• Each automation has its own set of files
+• Each workflow has its own set of files

-• Files uploaded to one automation aren’t shared with others
+• Files uploaded to one workflow aren’t shared with others

 • Files are easy to access using the ”/” command in your workflow